GetStream/stream-chat-android/docusaurus/docs/Android/02-client/03-messages.md

 | pinnedAt | Date | Date when the message got pinned | - | &check; |
 | pinExpires | Date | Date when the message pin expires.
 An empty value means that message does not expire | null | &check; |

-> To pin the message user has to have `PinMessage` permission.

 ### Retrieving Pinned Messages

-You can easily retrieve the last 10 pinned messages from the `channel.pinned_messages` field:
+You can easily retrieve the last 10 pinned messages of a `Channel` using the `pinnedMessages` property:

 ```kotlin
 channelClient.query(QueryChannelRequest()).enqueue { result ->